reactive-tech/kubegres/README.md

-[Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication and failover enabled out-of-the box.
+[Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy one or many clusters of PostgreSql pods with data replication and failover enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing stateful-set's life-cycle and data replication could be with Kubernetes.

 **Features**

+* It can manage one or many clusters of Postgres instances.
+Each cluster of Postgres instances is created using a YAML of "kind: Kubegres".
+  Each cluster is self-contained and is identified by its unique name and namespace as defined in its YAML of "kind: Kubegres".

 * It creates a cluster of PostgreSql servers with [Streaming Replication](https://wiki.postgresql.org/wiki/Streaming_Replication) enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.